-- Receive an emergency session establishment request from a P-CSCF. - If location information is not included in the emergency request or additional location information is required, the E-CSCF may request the LRF to retrieve location information as described in clause 7.6 Retrieving Location information for Emergency Session. - If required, the E-CSCF requests the LRF to validate the location information if included by the UE. - Determines or queries the LRF for the proper routing information/PSAP destination. - Route emergency session establishment requests to an appropriate destination including anonymous session establishment requests. - Subject to national requirements, the E-CSCF may send the contents of the P-asserted ID or UE identification to the LRF. - Based on local policy, the E-CSCF may route the emergency IMS call to ECS for further call process.
+- Receive an emergency session establishment request from a P-CSCF or an S-CSCF. - If the UE does not have credentials, a non-dialable callback number shall be derived where required by local regulation (e.g. see Annex C of J-STD-036 [23]). - If location information is not included in the emergency request or additional location information is required, the E-CSCF may request the LRF to retrieve location information as described in clause 7.6 Retrieving Location information for Emergency Session. - If required, the E-CSCF requests the LRF to validate the location information if included by the UE. - Determines or queries the LRF for the proper routing information/PSAP destination.

+- Route emergency session establishment requests to an appropriate destination including anonymous session establishment requests. - Subject to local regulation, the E-CSCF may send the contents of the P-asserted ID or UE identification to the LRF. - Based on operator policy, the E-CSCF may route the emergency IMS call to ECS for further call process. - For supporting SRVCC, see TS 23.237 [32] and TS 23.216 [31], the E CSCF forwards the session establishment request to the EATF in the serving IMS network for anchoring. - Generation of CDRs.